Strategic formation of production networks: Introduction

-Its emphasis on social efficiency relates our work to previous contributions that have investigated, in different contexts, negative externalities induced by network formation processes. \cite{fagiolo2005endogenous} investigates a model of network formation where externalities become negative as the size of an agent's neighborhood grows. \cite{carayol2008inefficiencies} analyze network formation in a spatialized version of the connections model of \citep{jackson1996strategic} and show that emergent networks are insufficiently dense and should be more structured around central agents. \cite{morrill2011network} considers a model where any new relationship imposes a negative externality on the rest of the network and shows that socially efficient and stable networks generally diverge.
-Finally, \cite{buechel2012under} analyze systematically the sources of inefficiency in network formation and relate situations of positive externalities with stable networks that cannot be too dense, while situations with negative externalities tend to induce “too dense” networks.
+Its emphasis on social efficiency relates our work to previous contributions that have investigated, in different contexts, negative externalities induced by network formation processes. \cite{fagiolo2005endogenous} investigates a model of network formation where externalities become negative as the size of an agent's neighborhood grows. \cite{carayol2008inefficiencies} analyze network formation in a spatialized version of the connections model of \citep{jackson1996strategic} and show that emergent networks are insufficiently dense and should be more structured around central agents. \cite{morrill2011network} considers a model where any new relationship imposes a negative externality on the rest of the network and shows that socially efficient and stable networks generally diverge. \cite{buechel2012under} analyze systematically the sources of inefficiency in network formation and relate situations of positive externalities with stable networks that cannot be too dense, while situations with negative externalities tend to induce ``too dense'' networks.
+Accordingly, our results on efficient networks in the presence of exogenous shocks are qualitatively very similar to that of \cite{acemoglu2015systemic} in financial networks.
+Indeed, we find that when risks are ``small", diversified, highly connected, network structures are more resilient to shocks.
+When risks are large and prone to amplification, the benefits of diversification can be offset by increasing risk exposure, and less connected network structures are more resilient.

-The remaining of this paper is organized as follows.
-Section \ref{Section2} presents our model of production network formation and its connection with general equilibrium theory.
-Section \ref{Section3} investigates the welfare properties of the Nash equilibrium of the model in a context where links can be disrupted by exogenous shocks.
-Section 4 identifies policy measures that can nudge firms towards efficient equilibria by restricting the set of admissible supply relationships.
+The remainder of this paper is organized as follows.
+Section \ref{Section2} presents our model of production network formation and its connection to the general equilibrium theory.
+Section \ref{Section3} provides a network-based characterization of welfare and equilibrium behavior, investigates the relationship between equilibrium welfare and the distribution of productivity, analyzes the price of anarchy, and conducts a comparative analysis of the resilience of equilibrium production networks to disruptions caused by exogenous shocks.
+Section \ref{conclusion} concludes.
 An extended appendix contains the set of proofs for our results.